Menard Correctional Center: Current facility

-As of 2006, Menard Correctional Center has a total of 2600 acre, 41 of which are inside the grounds.
+As of 2006, Menard Correctional Center has a total of 2600 acre, 41 acre of which are inside the grounds.

 The grounds are composed of six housing units.
 The South Lowers Housing Unit and the South Uppers Housing Unit house inmates with moderate aggression levels and those who currently have job assignments (though they closed for repairs in October 2018).
 The North I Cell House contains the Step-Down Unit, and General Population.
 The North II Cell House contains inmates in disciplinary segregation, administrative detention, and the general population.
 The East Cell House is heavily monitored.
 Inmates assigned here are classified as either Level E, High, or Moderate escape risk.
 The West Cell House holds inmates that are either high or moderate escape risk and are classified as High Aggressive Inmates, as well as the Protective Custody Unit.

 Within the grounds are also the Inmate Dining Hall, Chapel, Health Care Unit, Receiving and Classification Unit, Education Building, Maintenance and Telecommunications Departments, Menard Division of Illinois Correctional Industries, and Randolph Hall, which acts as Menard's training complex for prison employees.

 Inmates who are illiterate attend school.
 Other inmates can enroll voluntarily.
 Menard had courses for elementary schooling and several high school subjects.

 The current industries at Menard include meat processing, knitting and sewing, manufacturing of floor care and cleaning products, waste removal, and recycling operations.

 Menard, as of 2006, employs approximately 854 prisoners.
 It has a daily population of around 3,416 inmates.
 The racial breakdown is 62% black, 28% white, and 9% Hispanic.
 Of the inmates housed at Menard, 51% are incarcerated for murder, 21% have life sentences, and 33% are serving more than 20 years.
 The average age of inmates at Menard is 34 years old.